iheartradio/Henson/docs/callbacks.rst

 Callbacks
 =========

-Henson operates on messages through a series of callbacks.
+Henson operates on messages through a series of :func:`asyncio.coroutine` callbacks.
 Each serves a unique purpose.

 ``callback``
 ============